How to Beat Aquaconda in Everything Is Crab: Counters & Build Tips

 She's part of the rotating boss pool, so she can appear in any of the four acts.
 Earlier appearances are easier in raw stats but harder in build availability — you'll have fewer evolution rolls to assemble a counter.

-Strategy synthesized from community runs and patch notes.
+Current as of v1.0.1 (May 15 2026).
 If you’ve nailed an Aquaconda counter we missed, send it in.